-- Knows how to formulate vision problems mathematically and understands different approaches to vision within this formulation.. - Understands the Marr's paradigm and its limitations. - Understands the elements of pattern theory and knows how to formulate and solve typical vision problems in pattern theory. - Understands the Bayesian inference framework and knows to formulate and solve typical vision problems through Bayesian inference. - Understand basic principles in visual learning and issues in visual learning. - Understands relationships among different approaches to vision, their equivalence conditions and limitations. - Understands issues in a generic vision system and knows potential computational approaches. - Knows the research issues in computer vision. - Has some experience with creative research in computer vision. - Is well prepared to carry out research in computer vision.
+- Knows how to formulate vision problems and understands different approaches to vision within this formulation. - Understands the Marr's paradigm. - Understands the elements of pattern theory and knows how to formulate and solve typical vision problems in pattern theory. - Understands the Bayesian inference framework and knows to formulate and solve typical vision problems through Bayesian inference. - Understands issues in a generic vision system and knows potential computational approaches. - Knows the research issues in computer vision. - Has some experience with creative research in computer vision. - Is well prepared to carry out research in computer vision.